Minot holds an adventure for every visitor.

 moving to minot

-You’ll be moving to a vibrant community with life, locally owned restaurants, shopping options, and various things to see and do.
+You’ll be moving to a vibrant community with locally owned restaurants, shopping options, and various things to see and do.
 Minot comprises a diverse population of different ethnicities and backgrounds, creating a melting pot of ideas, traditions, and celebrations in the community.
 The sizeable Scandinavian background brings gatherings like the Midsummer Festival in June at Scandinavian Heritage Park and the Norsk Hostfest, the largest Scandinavian festival in America in September.

 The fun stuff: Minot has something for everyone; take in our arts & entertainment, museums and culture, annual events, and top attractions.
 There is also a booming park scene with splash pads, an outdoor pool with slides, playparks, biking and hiking trails, and a new outdoor recreation area.
 Get ready to discover the hidden gems of downtown Minot, where quirky bars, eclectic shops, and restaurants offer a one-of-a-kind dining experience.